fz172/fanfly/_posts/2026-07-14-mounting_left_wing_part_2.md

 - Torqued the left wing mounting bolts
 - Installed left flap torque tube locking collar
-- Connected wing wire harness and penumatic lines
+- Connected wing wire harness and pneumatic lines

 ## Details

 ### Bolt Torquing

-All 8 bolts through the main spar were installed last time, so today's work is just torquring them to 55 nm.
+All 8 bolts through the main spar were installed last time, so today's work is just torquing them to 55 nm.
 And also the rear spar bolt (AN5) needs to be torqued to 18 NM.
 Both tasks went smoothly.

 And my friend Brian gave me a creeper to work under the airplane's belly.
 It's much more comfortable than just laying on the floor :=)